Sunday, November 02, 2008

 Low self-esteem theory

 The traditional view in schools and social work, is that problematic, and often violent bullies, suffer from low self esteem.
 When Roy Bauermeister looked for research to support this view, he found zilch.
-Not content with this he went on to complete a thorough set of research projects to see if his hypothesis, that they have an overabundance of esteem, even narcissism, was true.
+Not content with this, he went on to complete a thorough set of research projects to see if his hypothesis, that they have an overabundance of esteem, even narcissism, was true.

 Bullies have high self-esteem

 What he found was shocking.
 Far from having LOW self-esteem, they were egoistical with grandiose views of themselves.
 Their inflated sense of self-importance meant that, when threatened, or perceived to have been threatened, they turned to violence.
-Their views were confirmed when they extended their studies to prisoners, where murderers and violent offenders, on the whole had high scores on self-esteem studies.
-Alcohol often acted as a trigger as it boosts their esteem.
+Their research were confirmed when they extended their studies to prisoners, where murderers and violent offenders, on the whole had high scores on self-esteem studies.
+Alcohol often acted as a trigger as it boosted their esteem.
 In a series of clever trials he showed that threatened egoists and narcissists were the norm in bullying and violent behaviour, not threatened low self-esteem.

 Tough on outside, weak inside?